Emergent Topology of Optimal Networks for Synchrony: Methods

-In the third line, we invoke Eq.~\eqref{curve_eq}, which introduces a $\pm$ sign in front of the second term.
-However, as seen in the last subsection, the choice of the pairing function branch effectively interchanges the integration limits, canceling the $\pm$ sign.
-In line five, we exploit the self-inverse nature of the pairing function to interchange the variable labels $\omega$ and $\nu$ in the second term.
-Finally, the last line combines the two integral terms and extends the domain to positive frequencies, introducing a factor of $1/2$ to compensate for the doubling.
-The validity of this last step can be readily confirmed by applying the same sequence of transformations to the first term on line two instead of the second.
-Note, that the bracketed term accounts for contributions to $r$ from the connected node pair $\omega$ and $\nu(\omega)$, and the integration measure $\omega g(\omega)d\omega$ is an invariant measure, up to a sign, under the variable exchange $\omega\leftrightarrows\nu$.
+Here, the second line combines the two integral terms and extends the domain to positive frequencies, introducing a factor of $1/2$ to compensate for the doubling.
+The validity of this last step can be readily confirmed by applying the same sequence of transformations to the first term on line two of Eq.~\eqref{r_long1} instead of the second.
+The bracketed term $\chi$ in Eq.~\eqref{r_long3} accounts for contributions from connected node pairs $\omega$ and $\nu(\omega)$, and the integration measure $\omega g(\omega)d\omega$ is invariant, up to a sign, under the variable exchange $\omega\leftrightarrows\nu$.

-Naturally, Eq.~\eqref{r_long} depends on stationary phase values $\theta_\omega^*$.
-To this end, we introduce the node strengths $s(\omega)$ representing the sum of edge-weights incident to the oscillator with the natural frequency $\omega$, i.e., the part of the total coupling budget allocated to this node.
-Then we write down the stationary state condition for this node

-Conceptually, this equation simply combines contributions from all neighbors since monophily ensures extreme similarity among them.
-Mathematically, this equation can be obtained by identifying part of Eq.~\eqref{omega} as the node strength $s(\omega)$.
-This relation fixes the phase difference between connected nodes:

-However, the absolute phases remain indeterminate up to a global shift, and this residual degree of freedom influences the bracketed term in Eq.~\eqref{r_long}.
-In the optimal configuration, this freedom is resolved so as to maximize the contribution of that term.
-We now analyze the bracketed expression to isolate the effect of this residual degree of freedom.

-In line 3, we define the coefficients of $\sin(\theta^*_\omega)$ and $\cos(\theta^*_\omega)$ as $p$ and $q$, respectively.
-Line 4 factors out the common amplitude $\sqrt{p^2 + q^2}$ and re-express the remaining coefficients as sine and cos of some $\phi$.
-In line 6, we substitute the definitions of $p$, $q$, and $C$ back into the expression and simplify.
-In the optimized configuration, the remaining degree of freedom $\theta^*_\omega$ aligns to maximize the final term, $\cos(\theta^*_\omega-\phi) = 1$.
-This condition, together with Eq.\eqref{bracketed_term} applied to Eq.\eqref{r_long}, yields the following expression for the synchronization